mukhal/mukhal.github.io/_posts/2019-6-03-Lightweight-Conv.md

 **Lightweight Convolution**: The proposed Lightweight Convolutions are built on top of three main components

-1. **Depthwise convolutions** explained above.
+1. **Depthwise convolutions**: explained above.
 2. **Softmax-normalization**: That is, the filter weights are normalized along the temporal timension $k$ with a *Softmax* operation.
 This is a novel idea altough its partly borrowed from self-attention.
-Softmax Normalization forces the convolution filters to compute a weighted sum of all sequence elements (words, tokens, etc.) and thus learn the contribution of each element to the final output.
+Softmax Normalization forces the convolution filters to compute a weighted sum of sequence elements (words, tokens, etc.) and thus learn the contribution of each element to the final output.
 3. **Weight Sharing**: To use even fewer parameters, the filter weights are tied across the embeddings dimension $d$ by grouping together every adjacent $d/H$ weights.
-This shrinks the parameters required even further from $(d \times k)$ to $(H \times k)$
+This shrinks the parameters required even further from $dK$ to $HK$

 | <img src="/images/lightweight-module.PNG" width="250" height="200" /> |
 |:--:|